 This is a practicum in producing texts for sites across physical and virtual museum and exhibition environments, from labels to exhibition catalogs.
 Includes digital and virtual exhibition venues.
 Students will read, discuss, and debate theories of what constitutes effective and engaging exhibition writing.
-At the same time, students will tackle practical writing exercises aimed at developing and strengthening writing skills.
+At the same time, students will tackle practical writing exercises aimed at developing and strengthening writing skills through the production and workshopping of a selection of text forms.